-Another issue is if your software is updating, you might miss out on automated reminders that are notifying you of important incidents relating to intercompany.
+Another issue is that while your software is updating, you might miss out on automated reminders that are notifying you of important incidents relating to intercompany.
 By the time your software is up and running again, the reminders might be so far buried beneath other notifications that you don’t notice them.
-This is certainly not ideal as you need to be aware of any potential issues so you can contain them in time.
+This is certainly not ideal because you need to be aware of any potential issues so you can contain them in time.

 These two problems aren’t the only ones a company might face due to updates.
-But as a whole, updates can cause unwanted disruptions in your reconciliation process.
-As intercompany is the last task before period close, any issues in reconciliation can easily cause the close to be late.
+Software updates can also cause unwanted disruptions in your reconciliation process.
+Since intercompany is the last task before period close, any issues in reconciliation can easily cause the close to be late.

 The Root of the Problem

-Because companies have varying needs and requirements, many choose to develop their own solution to manage intercompany.
-A customized solution is usually seen as an attractive option for many companies due to their ability to cater to a company’s very specific needs - something which is often not available in “off the shelf” alternatives.
+Since companies have varying needs and requirements, many choose to develop their own solution to manage intercompany.
+A customized solution is usually seen as an attractive option for many companies due to its ability to cater for a company’s specific needs—something that is often unavailable in off-the-shelf alternatives.

-However, a recurring issue for companies who do choose developed or customized solutions is that they often struggle to quickly respond to change.
+A recurring issue for companies that choose developed or customized solutions, however, is that they often struggle to respond quickly to change.

 This is because developed/customized solutions are custom made.
-If there are changes in business needs (as a company grows), legislations or Oracle releases a patch, you will be required to update your custom coding accordingly.
+If there are changes in business needs—due to company growth, the result of legislation, or the release of an Oracle patch—you will be required to update your custom coding accordingly.
 There are no automatic updates.

 Unfortunately, this isn’t a simple task; it’s incredibly tedious and time consuming.
-You will need to isolate the specific part of the code that needs changing and change it.
-It might even be more than one code.
-Any incorrect changes can easily bring your entire system down and it can take hours or even days to amend your error and get it back online.
+You will need to isolate the specific part of the code that needs to be changed—and then change it.
+It might even be more than one part of code.
+Any incorrect changes can easily bring your entire system down, and it can take hours or even days to amend your error and get your system back online.
 For that reason, you also need to test your solution after you’ve updated it.

 As well as being time consuming, manual updates can also drain your resources.
-Unless you have expert developers who know what they’re doing, you’ll need to train your employees so they can amend the codes.
-And while they’re changing the custom code, they’ll be unable to focus on their usual tasks which can affect your company’s productivity.
+Unless you have expert developers who know what they’re doing, you’ll need to train your employees so they can amend the code.
+And while they’re changing custom code, they’ll be unable to focus on their usual tasks, which can affect your company’s productivity.

 How Can This Be Prevented?

-AGIS (Advanced Global Intercompany System) is a module within Oracle EBS and is specifically designed to streamline the creation and approval of intercompany cross charges and their subsequent reconciliation.
-As it’s built into the same technology as Oracle, when Oracle updates, AGIS will automatically follow suit.
-This means you no longer need to deal with the hassle of manually changing the code(s).
+AGIS (Advanced Global Intercompany System) is a module within Oracle EBS that is specifically designed to streamline the creation and approval of intercompany cross charges and their subsequent reconciliation.
+As it’s built into the same technology as Oracle, AGIS will automatically follow suit when Oracle updates.
+This means you no longer need to deal with the hassle of manually changing the code.

-However, while AGIS helps with intercompany management, it doesn’t have the functionalities for settlement, reconciliation or reporting.
-So, if you want to use AGIS to maintain intercompany balances, you’ll certainly struggle.
+While AGIS can help with intercompany management, it doesn’t have functionality for settlement, reconciliation, or reporting.
+So if you want to use AGIS to maintain intercompany balances, you’ll certainly struggle.

 This is where you’ll need to use other software alongside AGIS.
-Virtual Trader (VT) is one such software.
+Virtual Trader (VT) is one such software product.
 Designed to maintain intercompany balance and relationships, VT automates the entire process to ensure reconciliation happens as seamlessly as possible.
-It’s hosted by Oracle, so like AGIS, when Oracle updates, VT will do so as well.
+Like AGIS, it’s hosted by Oracle, so when Oracle updates, VT will do so as well.

 Automated offset title changes or cascade of title changes in the event that you need to record a change of ownership after the initial despatch of the goods.